Welcome.

 “Man is the creature who does not know what to desire, and he turns to others in order to make up his mind.
 We desire what others desire because imitate their desires.’ - René Girard, who thinks envy is the unifying theory of human existence.

-Like Hobbes, Girard said that humans were mechanistic creatures with a total lack of free will.
-What we call free will is really just desire.
-And what we call desire is really just imitation.
-Every desire was an imitation of someone else’s desire.
+Mimetic Desire Like Hobbes, Girard said that humans were mechanistic creatures with a total lack of free will.
+Girard said that what we call free will is just desire.
+And what we call desire is just imitation.
+Every desire is an imitation of someone else’s desire.

 In his model, the person imitating is the ‘subject.’
 The person being imitated is the ‘model.’
 And the object of desire is the ‘object.’
 (That one is easy.)
 The model, subject and object are three points in a triangle.

-When communal violence reaches a tipping point, the scapegoat mechanism (somehow) kicks in.
-The communal violence is redirected to a single person or group.
-No longer rivals, the subjects and models join together to eradicate the new object of their violence.
-Once the ultimate act of violece has been committed, peace returns to the network.
-Well, until the next time.
+Scapegoat Mechanism When communal violence reaches a tipping point, the scapegoat mechanism (somehow) kicks in.
+This mechanism redirects community-wide violence to a single person or group.
+The subjects and models join to eradicate the new object of their violence.

 Girard said the chosen scapegoat must be innocent.
-And the scapegoating mechanism had to be deployed unconsiously.
-The community had to believe the scapegoat deserved its fate.
+(Why?
+Because!)
+And he said that the scapegoating mechanism had to be deployed unconsciously.
+This means that the community had to believe the scapegoat was guilty and deserved its fate.
+Once the ultimate act of violence is committed, peace returns to the network.

 If you think this all sounds like Christianity fanfiction (featuring a Freud crossover) written by an apophenic Hobbesian with unresolved trauma from WWII?
 You’re not wrong!
+That is exactly what it is!
+Anyways.

 Well!
 What if you had social media?
 And the ‘model’ was like…an influencer?
 And the subject was called like…I don’t know…'a follower.’
 And the object was engagement?
 As one random example?